szermatt/mistty/docs/source/faq.rst

        knows it should not attempt to move the cursor.
 The default value identifies most shell backward search prompts.

-     See the section :ref:`term-vs-scroll` for more details.
+     See :ref:`term-vs-scroll` for more details.

 **The shell isn't answering!**